 - Certain chemicals used in large quantities such as perchloric acid, hydrochloric acid, and hydrofluoric acid should not be used in a chemical fume hood that is not approved for their use.

-- Radioactive materials should only be used in chemical fume hoods if certified by the Radiation Safety Office.
+- Radioactive materials may only be used in chemical fume hoods certified by the Radiation Safety Office.

-Fume hoods are tested annually by Environmental Health & Safety to ensure that they are performing within the specifications to protect its users.
+Fume hoods are tested annually (and after repairs) by Environmental Health & Safety to ensure they are functioning properly.